kescob0825/TaidX/QualityPolicy.md

 - [ ] Have integration tests been considered where applicable?

 ### 4. Performance Considerations
-- [ ] Is the code optimized for performance (e.g., no unnecessary loops, minimal memory usage)?
+- [ ] Is the code optimized for performance (e.g., no unnecessary loops, minimal memory usage, proper data structures are used)?
 - [ ] Have any potential performance bottlenecks been addressed?
 - [ ] Are database queries optimized and efficient?